 - 3.3.1 Both sides agree that paragraph 034 Reference ID: 68-034-20190722 of the PPG sets out how a LPA may include student accommodation within their housing supply. - 3.3.2 The Appellant considers that this section of the PPG clearly sets out that including student accommodation is acceptable, in principle.
 But that it is not an automatic inclusion.
-It is necessary for a LPA to justify including student accommodation within the supply - 3.3.3 The Council refers to its Referring to the council's published report 'Residential Development Survey 2022:

-Main Findings'2, both sides agree that, which explains that, since 2018/19, the contribution of student accommodation to housing supply in Bristol has been calculated based on the national average number of students in student-only households as set out in the Government's guidance on the-Housing Delivery Test
+It is necessary for a LPA to justify including student accommodation within the supply - 3.3.3 The Council refers to its to published report 'Residential Development Survey 2022: Main Findings', which explains that, since 2018/19, the contribution of student accommodation to housing supply in Bristol has been calculated based on the national average number of students in student-only households as set out in the Government's Housing Delivery Test Measurement Rule Book, i.e. 2.5 students per household.
+This has allowed